-As part of our evaluation, we excavated two test pits and three hand borings within the property, where accessible.
+As part of our evaluation, we observed excavation of four test pits and four hand borings within the property, where accessible.
+Utility locates were not sufficient in some areas; therefore, we utilized hand borings to avoid potential issues with the cellular tower.

-All of the explorations encountered approximately 6 inches of grass and topsoil underlain by about 2.5 to 3.5 feet of loose to medium dense, silty-fine to medium grained sand trace gravel (Weathered Marysville Sand).
-This layer was underlain by medium dense, fine to medium grained sand trace gravel and silt (Marysville Sand), which continued to the termination depths of the test pits.
+The explorations encountered approximately 6 to 12 inches of vegetation and topsoil underlain by approximately 2 to 5.5 feet of loose to medium dense, silty-fine to medium grained sand trace to with gravel (Weathered Glacial Till).
+These materials were underlain by dense to very dense, silty-fine to fine grained sand trace gravel (Vashon Glacial Till), which continued to the termination depths of the explorations.
+We note that areas in the western half of the site are more gradational to sandy silt with gravel.